 Clearwater Christian College's foundational beliefs are fixed upon the infallible and inerrant Word of God.
 The Division of Education's philosophy addresses two foci: the preparation, spiritually and professionally, of individuals whose focus is the teaching profession and training teachers whose philosophical underpinnings are based on an accurate understanding of Biblical principles and truths.
 Graduates of the Division of Education are prepared to serve God effectively in both the Christian and public schools.

 Requirements for Entrance into the Teacher Education Program (TEP)

-In order to be eligible to enter the Teacher Education Program of Clearwater Christian College, a student must have earned 60 semester hours and have a cumulative
+To be eligible to enter the Teacher Education Program (TEP) of Clearwater Christian College, students must have (at the time of consideration for approval)